 Then, I told my best friend what I was doing.
 She knows Giselle, so she put me in contact with Action for Animals Maine.
 I had to fill out an application form, provide the denial credit letter I already had, and give it to them.
 Giselle said, “go ahead and bring her to the Scarborough vet hospital.”

 They started her on another plan.
 Then, Nova starting getting better.
 Nova now runs around and plays which I thought I would never see again.
 Thanks to Giselle and Action for Animals Maine, Nova received a second chance at life.
 Nova brings me and my family so much joy.
 Action for Animals Maine kept me from giving up on Nova and I will always be grateful for.

 Hello!
 Thank you so much to everyone at Action for Animals Maine for helping my boy Mega Paw with the removal of his tumor!
 He is healing really well.
 I know he appreciates… Read More

 Everyone say hello to Ruger!
-This our boy Ruger.
+This our boy, Ruger.
 He cut his paw and it would not stop bleeding.
-We were stressing how to care for him on a Saturday night.
-Thanks to… Read More
+We were stressing out about how to care for him on a Saturday night.
+Thanks… Read More

-Dec 30, 2019 , I came home from work and found my dog Nova looking really sick.
+On December 30, 2019 , I came home from work and found my dog, Nova, looking really sick.
 She could not move and was shaking.
 I called my family to ask for their… Read More